Skip to main content

 Image from Museum De Dageraad

-This housing complex, built in three colours of brick with asymmetrical windows, turrets and round corner balconies is one of the aesthetic highlights of the Amsterdam School.
+This housing complex, built in three brick colours with asymmetrical windows, turrets, and round corner balconies, is one of the aesthetic highlights of the Amsterdam School.
 The chimney resembles a steamship sitting upon an undulating wave-like roof.
-In the corner house on the right, a memorial stone commemorates architects De Klerk and Kramer whilst the text on the left tower is dedicated to Pieter Lodewijk Tak.
+In the corner house on the right, a memorial stone commemorates architects De Klerk and Kramer, while the text on the left tower is dedicated to Pieter Lodewijk Tak.

 6. Van Woustraat

 Van Woustraat, named after bell founder Geert van Wou, is lined by beautiful buildings with typical features of the Amsterdam School.
 Across the bridge, you’ll see a house built in 1922 by architect G.J.
 Rutgers.
 The protruding elements of the building give it a certain rhythm and the round towers on the roof are almost a work of art in brick form.
-If by this point on the tour you’re in need of a refreshment, you’ll find some great cafe and restaurant options in this area of De Pijp.
-Make a pitstop at one of the area’s best restaurants and bars.
+If you need refreshment by this point on the tour, you’ll find some great cafe and restaurant options in this area of De Pijp.
+Make a pit stop at one of the area’s best restaurants and bars.

 7. Victorieplein

-Victorieplein used to be named after the poet Daniël Willink who is known for his writings about the beauty of the city.
-However, the name was changed in memory of the Allied victory in 1945.
+Victorieplein used to be named after the poet Daniël Willink, known for his writings about the city's beauty.
+However, the name was changed to remember the Allied victory in 1945.
 Your walk ends with a final example of the Amsterdam School: the city’s first skyscraper.
-Towering above Amsterdam at 46 meters high, the building was designed by the architect Jan Staal and displays functionalist characteristics which are typical of the style.
+Towering above Amsterdam at 46 meters high, the building was designed by the architect Jan Staal and displays functionalist characteristics typical of the style.

-Hungry for more stories about the city?
-As soon as the measures allow, hit the road with Marianne Witte.
-Send an email to m.witte.wijnberg@live.nl for fascinating in-depth stories with a touch of humour.
+Are you hungry for more stories about the city?
+Hit the road with Marianne Witte.
+Email m.witte.wijnberg@live.nl for fascinating, in-depth stories with a touch of humour.